Planning a wedding is exciting – but SO overwhelming! I’ve been there, so I totally get it!

 Things I Love

 I LOVE to travel!
 In fact, during flights home, I’m already planning where I would like to go next!
-I’ve been to Vegas 7 times and have visited 15 states and can’t wait to add more to the list.
+I’ve been to Vegas 10 times and have visited 15 states and can’t wait to add more to the list!

 I’m married to an incredibly supportive guy.
-Even after 13 years together, I still get butterflies and feel special when I wear his t-shirts.
+Even after nearly 15 years together, I still get butterflies and feel special when I wear his t-shirts.

 About K. Moss Couples

-You think posed photos are boring, & loves the idea of a more NATURAL approach to your day
+- You think posed photos are boring, & love the idea of a more NATURAL approach to your day

 Why I'm A Wedding Photographer